 3. By virtue of my position I am the person most knowledgeable about the financial ramification of the Agreement between Enron and the Universities that is at the core of this lawsuit.

-4. In the remainder of my declaration I will explain that Enron's decision to return the Universities to utility service was motivated by Enron's desire to mitigate huge potential losses associated with the Agreement and the California Energy Crisis.
-I will explain further that moving the University back to utility service guarantees Enron will continue to lose millions for the remaining term of the Contract--only less money than it would have otherwise.
+4. In the remainder of my declaration I will explain that Enron's decision to direct the utilities to serve directly the Universities’ energy requirements was motivated by Enron's desire to mitigate potential financial losses associated with the Agreement and the California Energy Crisis.
+I will explain further that, even after Enron directed the utilities to serve directly the Universities’ energy needs, Enron may continue to lose money the remaining term of the Agreement--only less money than it would have otherwise.
 I will explain why Enron, like so many other participants in the California energy market, is a victim of a disaster that nobody anticipated.
 I will also explain that the Universities are not among these victims.
-Specifically, while Enron continues to lose millions, the Universities will not lose a nickel during the remainder of the Agreement.
+Specifically, the Universities will not lose a nickel during the remainder of the Agreement.
 Finally, I will explain that in the vast majority of its retail electric supply contracts Enron maintains total discretion in determining the source of the electricity.

 The Deregulation Scheme--AB 1890